Brxdl3y/Naivas-Network-Lab/README.md

 📌**Closing Statement**

-This project reflects how I approach networking: with intent, restraint, and respect for operational reality.
+🔹This project reflects how I approach networking: with intent, restraint, and respect for operational reality.
 I am not interested in fragile brilliance — I am interested in networks that survive growth, failure, and human error.

 My goal is to contribute to environments where reliability is not a hope, but a design outcome.